 Machine Head Types?
-There are FIVE main types of tuning machine heads which include the vintage style (both closed and open-back), sealed machines, lock-in machines, staggered posts, and classical open-backs.
+There are SIX main types of tuning machine heads which include Sealed tuners, Lock-in tuners, side mounted tuners, vintage closed-back, vintage open-back, and staggered posts.

 There are many types of tuners but they generally fall into the category of Vintage or Sealed Machines.

 Let’s get started!
 We will look at these in more detail below…

 The sealed tuning machine heads are the most common tuners that you will find.
 These are mainly made from steel making them very robust.
 However, functionality can vary depending on what brand you purchase.

 1.1 The BEST Types of Sealed Tuning Machines